A Boundary-Layer Preconditioner for Singularly Perturbed Convection Diffusion: Two-dimensional problems

 Again, to validate both the discretization and the chosen stopping tolerance, Table \ref{tab:exponential_errors} presents discretization errors for the solutions found by the algorithm, for a slightly different range of values of $\eps$ because of the different layer structure in this case.
 As before, this shows performance that is clearly bounded independently of $\eps$ and decays in the expected way with increasing $N$.
 Preconditioned FGMRES iterations are shown in parentheses in Table \ref{tab:exponential_times_iters}, and are very similar to those seen for the case of one parabolic and one exponential layer.
 As before, we note the degradation in performance in the upper-right corner of the table, for larger values of $\eps N$ where the heuristics motivated above do not apply.

 Considering the solution times shown in Table \ref{tab:exponential_times_iters}, we again see scaling as expected, with total time-to-solution that scales directly with iteration counts and problem sizes.
 Notably, the $\Oh(N^2)$ cost per iteration clearly scales through the largest problem size, and loss of scalability in solve times for large $N$ is directly due to increasing iteration counts in the case where $\eps N$ is large.
-Again the reported timings include all costs for the setup and preconditioned FGMRES iterations, and we note that the cost per iteration is quite comparable for the preconditioner in this case to that of one parabolic and one exponential layer.
-Again, we see substantial speedups over a direct solve using UMFPack, documented in Table \ref{tab:exponenetial_speedup}, contrasting the poor scaling in $N$ of a direct solver with the $\Oh(N^2)$ total solution cost seen here for smaller values of $\eps$.
+As before, the reported timings include all costs for the setup and preconditioned FGMRES iterations, and we note that the cost per iteration is quite comparable for the preconditioner in this case to that of one parabolic and one exponential layer.
+Again, we see substantial speedups over a direct solve using \fix{UMFPACK}, documented in Table \ref{tab:exponenetial_speedup}, contrasting the poor scaling in $N$ of a direct solver with the $\Oh(N^2)$ total solution cost seen here for smaller values of $\eps$. \fix{Table \ref{tab:exponenetial_speedup} also shows the number of digits of accuracy in the preconditioned FGMRES solution, calculated as above.
+As before, we see that we achieve at least 2 digits of accuracy in all cases, and generally more for smaller $\eps$.}